-- 6.1.1.1 Sufficient time must be allowed before testing for the temperature of all vehicle components to stabilise to the required temperature range. - 6.1.1.2 Relative humidity and temperature shall be measured at the time of the test, and recorded in the test report.
+6.1.1.1.
+Sufficient time must be allowed before testing for the temperature of all vehicle components to stabilize to the required temperature range.

+6.1.1.2.
+Relative humidity and temperature of the test area shall be measured at the time of the test, and recorded in the test report.

-6.1.2 Impact test site
+6.1.2.
+Impact test site

-The test site shall consist of a flat, smooth and hard surface with a slope not exceeding 1 %.
+The test site shall consist of a flat, smooth and hard surface with a slope not exceeding 1 per cent.